Adapter pattern: Overview

 The key idea in this pattern is to work through a separate adapter that adapts the interface of an (already existing) class without changing it.

 Clients don't know whether they work with a target class directly or through an adapter with a class that does not have the target interface.

 See also the UML class diagram below.

 Definition

 An adapter allows two incompatible interfaces to work together.
 This is the real-world definition for an adapter.
 Interfaces may be incompatible, but the inner functionality should suit the need.
 The adapter design pattern allows otherwise incompatible classes to work together by converting the interface of one class into an interface expected by the clients.

 Usage

 An adapter can be used when the wrapper must respect a particular interface and must support polymorphic behavior.
-Alternatively, a decorator makes it possible to add or alter behavior of an interface at run-time, and a facade is used when an easier or simpler interface to an underlying object is desired.
+Alternatively, a decorator pattern makes it possible to add or alter behavior of an interface at run-time, and a facade pattern is used when an easier or simpler interface to an underlying object is desired.